pedroth/nabla.js/README.md

 # nabla.js

-Mathematics and Computer science educational library
+A Mathematics and Computer Science educational library.

+The purpose is to make bug-free, concise, clear implementation of mathematical/computer science concepts.